piaodazhu/Octopoda/README.md

 # or install it and start background
 sudo bash setup.sh

+## 4 Set root workgroup password on Brain machine.
+(For step 7)
+redis-cli
+127.0.0.1:6379> set info: yourpass

-# 4 Install Tentacle on a machine
+# 5 Install Tentacle on a machine
 tar -Jxvf tentacle_v1.5.2_linux_amd64.tar.xz
 cd tentacle_v1.5.2_linux_amd64
 # then modify tentacle.yaml if you want (httpsNameServer, name, brain is important)